 Q: What does silicone do for hair?

 A: Quite a lot.
-Silicones make hair less porous and less likely to absorb humidity.
+Silicones make hair less porous and less likely to absorb humidity (aka frizz).
 They coat the surface to reduce moisture loss from the inside-out, reduce friction when styling for smoother combing and styling, reduce static between strands to minimize frizz, add gloss, and soften the sometimes brittle polymers used in products that hold styles.
-Some forms have been found to aid in color retention, to boost foaming of shampoos, and to enhance curl retention.
+Some forms have been found to aid in color retention for color treated hair, to boost foaming of shampoos, and to enhance retention of curls.
+From the outside, silicone appears to be an ingredient for healthy hair.

 Silicones were introduced as lightweight, non-greasy substitutes for oils that provide slip and moisture – but not heat protection.

-Silicones were introduced as lightweight, non-greasy substitutes for oils that provide slip and moisture – but not heat protection.
+Silicones were introduced to hair care as lightweight, non-greasy substitutes for oils that provide slip and moisture – but not heat protection.
 Oils are notorious for cooking and burning hair when exposed to high heat, even as they deliver beneficial vitamins, nutrients, and fatty acids.

 Another feature of silicones is their inability to interact with other ingredients in ways that affect hair fibers and proteins and hinder treatments such as coloring and perming.